holon-platform/holon-examples/jax-rs/spring-boot-datastore/README.md

-# Holon platform examples: JAX-RS and PropertyBox using Spring Boot
+# Holon platform examples: JAX-RS and PropertyBox using Spring Boot and a Datastore

 _This is one of the [Holon Platform](https://holon-platform.com) example projects._

-This example shows how to setup __RESTful server and client__ applications using the [Holon platform JAX-RS module](https://github.com/holon-platform/holon-jaxrs) __Spring Boot__ support, with both sides `PropertyBox` data container support using _JSON_ as data exchange format, leveraging on the [Holon platform JSON module](https://github.com/holon-platform/holon-json) _Jackson_ JAX-RS support.
+This example shows how to setup __RESTful server and client__ applications using the [Holon platform JAX-RS module](https://github.com/holon-platform/holon-jaxrs) __Spring Boot__ support, with both sides `PropertyBox` data container support using _JSON_ as data exchange format, leveraging on the [Holon platform JSON module](https://github.com/holon-platform/holon-json) _Jackson_ JAX-RS support, and a __JDBC__ `Datastore` as data store.

-This is the __Spring Boot__ version of the [JAX-RS and PropertyBox example](../propertybox).
+This is the `Datastore` version of the [JAX-RS and PropertyBox using Spring Boot example](../spring-boot-propertybox).

 ## Topics